Nervosys/Botnix/pkgs/README.md

 The key words _must_, _must not_, _required_, _shall_, _shall not_, _should_, _should not_, _recommended_, _may_, and _optional_ in this section are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).
 Only _emphasized_ words are to be interpreted in this way.

-In Nixpkgs, there are generally three different names associated with a package:
+In Botpkgs, there are generally three different names associated with a package:

 - The `pname` attribute of the derivation.
 This is what most users see, in particular when using `nix-env`.